 Cash, Cash Equivalents and Investments-Cash and cash equivalents include cash on hand, demand deposits, and short-term investments with a maturity date of three months or less from date of acquisition.
 State statutes and various resolutions of the County Legislature govern the County's investment policies.
 Permissible investments include obligations of the U.S. Treasury and U.S. Government agencies, repurchase agreements and obligations of New York State or its localities.
 Investments are stated at fair value based on quoted market prices.
-The County reports no investments at December 31, 2016.
+The County's primary government reports no investments at December 31, 2017.

-Restricted Cash-Restricted cash represents unspent proceeds from debt, unearned revenues received for grants, accumulated surcharges for sewer projects, and amounts to support restricted fund balances.
+Restricted Cash-Restricted cash represents unspent proceeds from debt, unearned revenues received for grants, accumulated surcharges for sewer projects, amounts to support restricted fund balances, and amounts held on behalf of others.